Filter-linkedness and its effect on preservation of cardinal characteristics: Applications

-We finally show that the consistency of Cicho\'n's diagram separated into 10 values modulo three strongly compact cardinals.
-Though in \cite{GKS} the same result is proved modulo four strongly compact cardinals and GCH, we avoid using GCH by tracking the exact neccessary hypothesis about the cardinals.
+We finally show that Cicho\'n's diagram can consistently be separated into 10 values, assuming the consistency of three strongly compact cardinals.
+Though in~\cite{GKS} the same result is proved modulo four strongly compact cardinals and GCH, we avoid using GCH by tracking the exact necessary hypothesis about the cardinals.